-As North Carolinians find ways to get outside and enjoy spring while social distancing an outdoor garden by the sea seems like the perfect answer!
+As North Carolinians find ways to get outside and enjoy the final days of summer while social distancing an outdoor garden by the sea seems like the perfect answer!

 Generations of locals and tourists travel to the historic property and leave amazed by the breathtaking display of elaborate gardens, local wildlife, historic structures, walking trails, sculptures, 10-acres of freshwater lakes, and the grandeur of the 468-year-old Airlie Oak.